 Starring: Park Hye Soo (Introverted Boss), Han Ye Ri (Nokdu Flower), Han Seung Yon (Kara), Ryu Hwa Young (T-ara), Park Eun Bin (Hot Stoveleague)

 Save Me (2017)

 Korea’s cult culture in the spotlight.
 Remember how the coronavirus spread throughout Korea because of a religious cult?
-Truth is there are a lot of them in this small country.
-Some sketchier than others.
-This series gives a more intimate peak into their lifestyle… and into Taecyon’s muscles haha!
+The truth is there are a lot of them in this small country.
+Some are sketchier than others.
+This series gives a more intimate peek into their lifestyle… and into Taecyon’s muscles haha!
 But seriously, it’s a good watch.
-Dark, but you’ll be constantly waiting for the small patches of light that is their friendship and courage.
+Dark, but you’ll be constantly waiting for the small patches of light that are their friendship and courage.

 What it’s about: Four teens who band together to save their former classmate from a religious cult that has brainwashed her family.

-Starring: Woo Do Hwan (Tempted), Seo Ye Ji (Hwarang), Ok Taecyeon (2PM)
+Starring: Woo Do Hwan (Tempted), Seo Ye Ji (It’s Okay Not to be Okay), Ok Taecyeon (Vincenzo)

 When the Camellia Blooms (2019)